noxydee/Reader-WriterProblem/README.md

-# NarrowBridgeProblem
+# ReaderWriter
-Solution for narrow brigde problem using mutex and condition variables
+Solution for Library problem using mutex and condition variables